Configure a run#

 Environment Variables#

 Environment variables can also be injected into each run at runtime through the env_variables field.
-Each environment variable in the list must have a key and value configured.

 For example, the below YAML will print “Hello MOSAICML my name is MOSAICML_TWO!”: